 Losing a loved one is one of the most painful things a person can experience.
 If your loved one was killed due to someone else’s negligence, you might find coping even more challenging.
 Many individuals in these situations are understandably overwhelmed and confused and may feel like they have to navigate this tragedy alone.

-At the Law Office of Cohen & Jaffe, our attorneys are committed to helping you and your family through this difficult ordeal.
+At the Law Office of Cohen & Jaffe, our wrongful death lawyers are committed to helping you and your family through this difficult ordeal.
 Our compassionate attorneys will be there for you to listen and help you pursue compensation for your losses.
 While financial compensation cannot bring your loved one back, it can help ease the financial burden caused by their passing and hold those responsible accountable for their negligence.

 Common Causes of Wrongful Death Accidents in Queens